-Throughout the course, where possible, lecturers will emphasise the many ethical issues that arise in the context of accounting and a wider business practice.
+Throughout the course, where possible, lecturers will emphasise the many ethical issues that arise in the context of accounting practice.
 In so doing you will be encouraged to share your views with your lecturers and with your class mates, where a diversity of opinion is to be expected and encouraged.

-The MSc in International Accounting and Finance with Management is designed to allow for intellectual progression through core modules taught in terms one and two.
+The MSc in International Accounting and Finance is designed to allow for intellectual progression through core modules taught in terms one and two.
 Modules taught in term two build on the knowledge and skills acquired in term one.
 Term three provides further progression by choosing specialist elective modules and a project where students can apply knowledge and skills acquired earlier in the programme.

-Term 1 consists of five core modules which encompass a range of fundamental knowledge and key skills related to accounting, finance, strategy and marketing areas.
+Term 1 consists of five core modules which encompass a range of fundamental knowledge and key skill related to accounting, finance and wider relevant business areas.

 Term 2 offers two core modules and also a choice of two modules from a list of four options which allows for a more individualised course of study.
-You will have the opportunity to deepen your knowledge across a set of specialization areas including entrepreneurship, supply chain management, international marketing and international business finance.
+You will have the opportunity to deepen your knowledge across a set of specialization areas including capital markets, financial management, international finance and mergers and acquisitions.